vinupaul/vinupaul/README.md

 ## 🙋‍♂️ About me

-- 🔭 I’m currently working as a full-time Master's in Computer Science Student at Rivier University.
+- 🔭 I’m currently pursuing my Master's in Computer Science Student at Rivier University.

+- 📷 I'm working as a Social Media Manger at Rivier Univeristy.

 - 🧑‍💼 I was working as a Senior Developer at **[Jivox](https://jivox.com/)**